 - Vermont Law School is exempt from authorization because our courses are offered exclusively through online and distance education and we do not have a physical presence in the territory.
 Therefore authorization is not required.

 - Vermont Law School is exempt from authorization to operate in Massachusetts because the programs offered by the Law School are offered online and do not require any clinical, practicum, internship, externship, or shadowing experiences in Massachusetts and there are no student support services provided directly in Massachusetts.
-The Massachusetts Board of Higher Education is undertaking the process of updating its regulations regarding the approval of such programs and courses.
-The new regulations are expected in Fall 2015.

 N. Marianas Islands